 In design school, a fellow student was actually shocked that there were a number of students in the class that weren’t amazing illustrators.
 This is probably because so many graphic designers started out by being interested in illustration.
 Others, like myself, became interested in graphic design after using the computer to create graphics.
 Don’t get me wrong, I used to be an amazing illustrator… in grade 4.
 These days, not so much.

 You can be a successful designer without knowing how to illustrate.
 At a minimum, you should be able to draw clean stick people, create basic shapes on grid paper, and be able to create a rough penciled sketch of a composition.
-None of those requires much illustrative talent.
+None of those require much illustrative talent.

-Illustrative skills are useful for a designer, just not mandatory.
+Strong illustrative skills are useful for a designer, just not mandatory.

 4. Apple Everything